Comprehensive Parkinson’s Care Program

 Comprehensive Parkinson’s Training

-We’ve developed a comprehensive training program specifically focused on supporting individuals and families impacted by Parkinson’s.
+We’ve developed a comprehensive training program specifically focused on supporting individuals and families impacted by Parkinson’s Disease.

-We start by delivering our curriculum to our personal assistants which focuses on the causes and symptoms associated with Parkinson’s.
+Broad Street starts by delivering our Parkinson’s Disease care curriculum to our personal assistants which focuses on the causes and symptoms associated with Parkinson’s Disease.
 This establishes a basis of understanding and awareness of visible as well as unseen, underlying conditions (depression, anxiety, speech, swallowing, sleep, digestion, etc.).

 Hands on Training

-The second phase includes simulation exercises focused on techniques and tools used to provide physical and emotional support needed for specific symptoms (cues to improve gait, fall prevention, patience, encouragement, mobility improvement).
+The second phase of Broad Street’s Parkinson’s care training includes simulation exercises focused on techniques and tools used to provide physical and emotional support needed for specific symptoms (cues to improve gait, fall prevention, patience, encouragement, mobility improvement).

 Client Specific Education

-Based on your input and our clinical observations, our nurse supervisors provide your personal assistant with additional training specific to your current conditions and most importantly your goals and objectives.
+Based on your input and our clinical observations, our nurse supervisors provide your care professional with additional training specific to your current conditions and most importantly your goals and objectives.

 Working with your existing clinical team, our nurses and personal assistants can capture and communicate requested information back to your team.
 This ensures the utilization of therapeutic practices, helps maintain and measure the effectiveness of your treatments and allows for adjustments in your care over time.
 Your multidisciplinary team may include: